All Posts, Most Recent First

 - Are your honey bees ready for winter?

-- Freezing honeycomb protects it from wax moth damage
+- Freezing comb honey cuts wax moth damage

 - Entrance reducers can annoy your honey bees